-Weight loss is difficult and challenging for most individuals, and the barriers that exist may frustrate some; therefore Mint Nutrition Clinic aims to write evidence based articles that help those who are seeking answers.
+Weight loss is difficult and challenging for most individuals, and the barriers that exist may frustrate some; therefore Mint Nutrition Clinic and our nutritionists and registered dietitians aim to write evidence based articles that help those who are seeking answers.
 This week, we are targeting the question, can eating more servings of fruits and vegetables increase weight loss success?
 The short answer is, yes!

 One Serving of Fruits/Vegetables